rwwarren/door-lock/README.md

 3) Create a MYSQL database.

-4) Create mysqlUser.php and variables.php.
+4) Create mysqlUser.php and variables.php from mysqlUserTemplate.php and variablesTemplate.php.

 5) Select different options.